Syscoin in a Nutshell

 Q. "What RPC/WSS Methods/Subscriptions are available?

-Q. Can you provide sample transactions of Rollux settling a batch on Syscoin NEVM and using PoDA on Syscoin Native (UTXO), and further info?
+Q. Can you provide sample transactions of Rollux settling a batch on Syscoin NEVM and using BitcoinDA on Syscoin Native (UTXO), and further info?

-Q. Are there any established processes for archiving Rollux raw data committed to PoDA?
+Q. Are there any established processes for archiving Rollux raw data committed to BitcoinDA?